Arteen-M/Wordle-Solver-AI/README.md

 # Wordle-Solver-AI

+******
+Unfortunately, wordleunlimited.com seems to have changed sites/ domains, so the A.I that trains itself will no longer work.
+Until a suitable alternative is found, the A.I. is useless at this point
+******

 This is a program that trains itself to beat https://www.wordleunlimited.com/ as consistently as possible.

 It uses a basic stratagy and chooses guesses base on several factors: